 “Excuse me, lady.”

 I was loading groceries in my car.
 The man’s voice startled me.
 He sounded furtive.
-In the split second it took to spin around I thought: A. homeless needing food, or B. stranded needing bus money.
+In the split second it took to spin around I thought I was being approached by either a homeless person needing food or someone stranded and needing bus money.
 They’ve both happened before.

 “Would you like to buy some homemade tamales?”

-It was a nice-looking Mexican man wearing a plaid shirt and jeans.
+It was a nice-looking clean-cut man wearing a plaid shirt and jeans.
 Said his name was Fernando.
-And he was selling freshly made tamales out of the back of his blue Ford Econoline in the parking lot of Safeway – obviously confident there were no similarly tasty morsels to be found in the store.
+And he was selling freshly made tamales out of the back of his blue Ford Econoline in the parking lot of Safeway, confident there were no similarly tasty morsels to be found in the store.

 This hadn’t happened before.
 I choose food, food doesn’t choose me.
 But I immediately thought, “What would Anthony Bourdain do?”